Glossary_of_terminology

 Dimensional lumber: Refers to wood materials that are thicker than one inch.

 Durability: Refers to how long a wood material will last when exposed to outdoor elements and weather conditions.
-It is also a measure of a wood species' resistance to decay, rot and insects.
-The US Forest Product laboratory rates materials they test from the highest rating of highly durable, meaning the material should last at least 25 years in an exterior exposure, to the lowest rating of non-durable, which means the wood is not expected to last for more than 5 years of exposure.
-Most high density hardwood species are rated as durable to highly durable.
+It is also a measure of a wood species' resistance to decay, rot, and insects.
+The USDA Forest Product laboratory rates materials they test from the highest rating of highly durable, meaning the material should last at least 25 years in an exterior exposure, to the lowest rating of non-durable, which means the wood is not expected to last for more than 5 years of exposure.
+Most high-density hardwood species are rated as durable to highly durable.

 Expansion: This is the opposite of contraction.
 Wood will naturally expand with an increase in moisture.
 This can be noticed mostly along the width of the board.
 Synthetic decking boards are known to expand dramatically along their length and width, with an increase in temperature.
 Increased temperatures can also cause synthetic decking to buckle at butt joints and become extremely hot and exhibit some distortion.